kgmills/kgmills.github.io/_pages/about.md

 * Explainable and Interpretable AI
 * Applications of AI and Agentic Systems

-I am primarily targetting intake for Spring 2027.
-Exceptional candidates interested in Fall 2026 admission are also encouraged to apply. <a href="assets/recruiting/athena_hiring.pdf">Please consult the ATHENA application guidelines when reaching out.</a>
+I am primarily targetting intake for Spring 2027. <a href="assets/recruiting/athena_hiring.pdf">Please consult the ATHENA application guidelines when reaching out.</a>

 ## Recent News